warlocksmurf/localctf-writeups/rentas2024/networking.md

 Flag: `RWSC{anonymous}`

 We are given a pcap file that consist of only wireless packets.
-Since the flag requires the password, it was obvious we had to crack the password is `Aircrack-ng`.
+Since the flag requires the password, it was obvious we had to crack the password with `aircrack-ng`.

 ```
 └─$ aircrack-ng RAWSECWIFI-01.cap -w /usr/share/wordlists/rockyou.txt